 Well, “Black Friday” became a big deal after 1980.
 It became hyped as a standout day for stores to get flooded with amazing discounts and ultra-cheap prices.
 Retailers took advantage and started opening earlier and this predawn grew into bigger anticipation.
 And now since few years, physical and online retailers are hosting flash sales and deep discounts – way before and after the Black day.

 Black Friday stands to be a great opportunity for a business point of view for drawing in customers and making money.
 The point here is: despite the appealing deals and Black Friday shopping spree, the question still remains if most of these things are needed?
 The answer of course, for the most part, is no. We don’t need (most of them) items and we still stand out in the lines to entertain ourselves.

-Consider the example of our garages; we look for a house with garage to park our vehicle, but that gets stacked with things apart from our cars.
+Consider the example of our garages; we look for a house with a garage to park our vehicle, but that gets stacked with things apart from our cars.
 So the car gets parked on the street instead.
-Average Americans can be called as hoarders, by definition: “Accumulation that is carefully guarded or hidden for preservation etc.”
+Average Americans can be called hoarders, by definition: “Accumulation that is carefully guarded or hidden for preservation, etc.”

 Kathleen Doheny supports the idea of minimalist living approach in her WebMD article on ‘clutter control’, “If you have so much stuff that it drags you into the past or pulls you into the future, you can’t live in the present.”

 The irony of Black Friday is, our day is spent without us being grateful for what we have.
 Then the ‘Thanksgiving’ day goes by with dinner and emergency exits to the shopping centers, without spending time with families or the loved ones.

 Why Not Stay Home, Order Online, and Chill?